amandaguglieri/hackinglife/docs/ffuf.md

 # Enumerating extensions
 # Note: The wordlist we chose already contains a dot (.), so we will not have to add the dot after "index" in our fuzzing.
-fuf -w /usr/share/seclists/Discovery/Web-Content/web-extensions.txt:FUZZ -u http://$ip:$port/folderexample/indexFUZZ
+ffuf -w /usr/share/seclists/Discovery/Web-Content/web-extensions.txt:FUZZ -u http://$ip:$port/folderexample/indexFUZZ

 # Enumerating directories and folders: